TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-snappyShell"></a>
-## How to Use SnappyData SQL shell (snappy-sql)
+## How to Use Snappy SQL shell (snappy-sql)
 `snappy-sql` can be used to execute SQL on SnappyData cluster.
-In the background, `snappy-shell` uses JDBC connections to execute SQL.
+In the background, `snappy-sql` uses JDBC connections to execute SQL.

 **Connect to a SnappyData Cluster**:
-Use the `snappy-sql` and `connect client` command on the Snappy Shell
+Use the `snappy-sql` and `connect client` command on the Snappy SQL Shell

 ```
 $ bin/snappy-sql